UcarLab/AMULET/README.md

 `ATACDoubletDetector.sh /path/to/possorted.bam /path/to/singlecell.csv /path/to/human_chromosomes_noxy.txt /path/to/repeatfilter.bed /path/to/output/ /path/to/shellscript/`

+Note: If you know the input bam file is coordinate sorted and you get an error message saying it's not, please use the `--forcesorted` option.
+There is a problem with the SAMReader library not recognizing this flag correctly in the header.

+Example:

+`ATACDoubletDetector.sh --forcesorted /path/to/possorted.bam /path/to/singlecell.csv /path/to/human_chromosomes_noxy.txt /path/to/repeatfilter.bed /path/to/output/ /path/to/shellscript/`

 ### Advanced: Optional Arguments ###
 The above three arguments can be used for common CellRanger outputs.
 Use the following options to adjust for differences in CellRanger outputs or for different inputs in general:

+`--forcesorted` Forces the input bam file to be treated as sorted.

 `--bambc` The bam file attribute to use to extract the barcode from reads (Default: "CB")